cassiozareck/RealtimeChat/README.md

 # Little chat API

 ## Overview
-Little Chat API is a simple chat service that allows users to create chat sessions, send messages, and retrieve messages from a chat session.
+LittleChat API is a simple chat service that allows users to create chat sessions, send messages, and retrieve messages from a chat session.
 It is built using Go and the Gin web framework, and it uses a PostgreSQL database to store chat data.

 ## Features
 - Create new chat sessions